 Limited users can see any contacts created by their user profile, as well as contacts assigned to any cases to which they have been given access.

-Creating a Contact Alias and @-Name
+Creating a Contact Alias

 The Alias field in the contact form allows you to create a short name for a contact that will appear on your chronology and in your reports.
 To create a contact alias, simply enter the shortened name in the "Alias" field of the contact form.
 If you do not wish to create an alias, leave the field blank and the full contact name will continue to appear on your chronology and in your reports.